JacobGrisham/YelpCamp/README.md

 PASSPORT_SECRET=
 ADMIN_CODE=
 ```
+Make sure you have [MongoDB](https://docs.mongodb.com/manual/installation/) installed on your system
-In a terminal window, initialize a Mongoose Database
+In a terminal window, initialize a MongoDB Database
 ```
 $ ./mongod
 ```
-In a second terminal window, display the Mongoose Database
+In a second terminal window, access the MongoDB Database with Mongoose
 ```
 $ mongoose
 ```